afterpay/sdk-android/docs/ui-components/price-breakdown.md

 Given the above, when clicking the more info "link", the modal that opens will be white in the current locale as set in configuration.

 ### Modal Link Style Options
-A value that can be set on `moreInfoOptions` when initialised.
+A value that can be set on `moreInfoOptions` when initialized.
 Setting this is optional and is of type `ModalLinkStyle`.

 Available values are `CircledInfoIcon`, `MoreInfoText`, `LearnMoreText`, `CircledQuestionIcon`, `CircledLogo`, `Custom`, `None`.
 `CircledInfoIcon` is the default & `None` will remove the link altogether.